nodesocket/baseball-stats.net/docs/pitching/era.md

 !!! quote "Factoids"
     * The lowest career ERA is 1.82, set by Chicago White Sox pitcher Ed Walsh.

-    * In the live-ball era *(post-1920)* Mariano Rivera holds the lowest career ERA of 2.21.
+    * In the live-ball era *(post-1920)* Mariano Rivera holds the lowest career Major League ERA of 2.21.

-    * Dodgers Clayton Kershaw leads all active pitchers with a 2.36 career ERA.
+    * Dodgers Clayton Kershaw leads all active MLB pitchers with a 2.36 career ERA.